cyuen1118/project/README.md

 I selected the heap as my data structure and heap sort as my algorithm.
 The min-heap helps the program efficiently manage and retrieve data, while heap sort provides effective data retrieval with optimal time complexity and minimal memory usage.

 Abstract Data Type (ADT) Definition
 Abstract Data Type (ADT) is a conceptual model.
 They define what a data structure does without dictating how it does it.
+The heap data structure is a list of element, and it has the Insert() ,DeleteMin() and top() function to manage or retrieve the list of elements.

 Heap could be min-heap or max heap.
 For the min-heap, it is a complete binary tree.
 The value of the root node must be the smallest among all its descendant nodes and the same thing must be done for its left and right sub-tree(parent ≤ children).
 Max heap is a binary tree data structure where the parent node is always greater than or equal to its children, ensuring the largest element at the root.
 The time complexity of largest element in the max-heap or smallest element in the min heap is the O(1).
 The difference between min-heap and max-heap is min-heap’s minimum key element present at the root while the max-heap’s maximum key element present at the root.
 A min-heap uses the ascending priority and max-heap uses the descending priority.